You must have administrator rights to access this feature.

 Intended use: What kind of network OCI will I achieve with the amount of money I am given?
 How much more improvement can I achieve with a little more money?

 - If the Activity's Cost would result in having exceeded the Budget Category, then the Activity is skipped and we go to Processing the next Activity in the Plan Year.
 The Scenario's Activity List does not contain Activities that were skipped.

 - A Plan Year will only include activities that qualify or are projected to occur in the given plan year.
 When budget dollars remain, the system does not look to future plan years to see if future qualifying activities have a cost that fits within the remaining budget.

-- If all the money in a Budget Category is not used, that money is forfeited and not used for a different Budget Category or if you don't use it, you lose it.
+- If Move Budget Surplus to Next Plan Year is not selected, that money is forfeited and not used for a different budget category—if you do not use it, you lose it.

 - Question: Why is my plan year cost always less than my total budget?
 Answer: The scenario will run spending as much money as possible without going over budget.
 If $5000 remains in the budget but there are no qualifying activities that cost less than $5000, the $5000 remains unspent.

-- Scenario: The user wants to know what activities that they would/should have done if they had more money.
-For example, what activities am I not doing because I ran out of money.
+- Scenario: The user wants to know what activities they would/should have done if they had more money.
+For example, what activities am I not doing because I ran out of money?
 Answer: Run another scenario with the same settings but with Scenario Type set to Unlimited and compare the results.